duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

   occupy the space where it was.
 It is better to use `position: absolute`
 * to move element to the right but keep inside parent element you need to mark parent as `position: relative` and than use `position: absolute; right: 10px`
+* align element at bottom use position relative/absolute pair, for parrent `position: relative` (does not have any effects) and for child: `position: absolute;bottom: 10px;`
+* use `vertical-align: baseline` for image to be on same bootom as other elements
 * use `mouseenter` instead `mouseover` (which will retrigger on inner elements).
 * use relative units instead of absolute
   <http://www.w3schools.com/cssref/css_units.asp>, for example header `h1 { font-size: 20vh;}`